Home A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Memory and Logical Thinking

 To a great extent, a human being's learning ability determines his quality of life.
-As stated by Whiteley et al., a student's ability to learn influences his grades, the quality of his education, and the choices he has for a career.
+A student's ability to learn influences his grades, the quality of his education, and the choices he has for a career.
 The employee's ability to learn has a significant impact on his employment, promotion prospects and overall income or business success.
-When retirement age arrives, a well-functioning mind can ward off degenerative brain diseases and age-related mental decline through continual learning and mental exercise.
+When retirement age arrives, a well-functioning mind can ward off degenerative brain diseases and age-related mental decline.

 What is Compublox?

-Compublox is a computer program (Windows ME/2000/XP/Vista), available on CD.
-It contains a series of cognitive exercises, designed to improve concentration, memory, and logical thinking, and to build brain "muscle", which leads to mental fitness.
+Compublox is a computer program (Windows ME/2000/XP/Vista/7) containing a series of cognitive exercises, designed to improve concentration, perception (also called processing), memory, and logical thinking, and to build brain "muscle", which leads to mental fitness.

 Since the Compublox exercises are automatically adapted to the intellectual level of the user, it is equally suitable for schoolchildren, students, business people, and the retired.